The Cost To Frame A House In 2023

 House Square Footage

 The square footage of your home frame is the largest cost variable for framing a house.
 The larger your home, the more expensive it will be to build a frame.
+Take a look at the chart below to get a feel for the cost range based on the size of your project.

 Commercial And Residential Framing Costs